-This sura’s name comes from v.
-41, which compares those who trust in anyone or anything besides Allah to spiders, who labor to build webs that are “the flimsiest of houses.”
+Sura 29’s name comes from 29:41, which compares those who trust in anyone or anything besides Allah to spiders, who labor to build webs that are “the flimsiest of houses.”
 Maududi says that sura 29 was revealed during “the period of extreme persecution of the Muslims” at Mecca, although he considers and then dismisses the possibility that the first section, since it rails against the Hypocrites who so plagued Muhammad in Medina, were revealed later, during the Medinan period.
 Evidently the Hypocrites were always about.

-Verses 1-13 focus on them, saying that it is not enough to profess belief in Islam, but that believers must be tested (vv.
+Allah focuses on them at the outset (29:1-13), saying that it is not enough to profess belief in Islam, but that believers must be tested (vv.
 2-3).
 The Hypocrites in this case are actually weaklings, who mistake human oppression for the wrath of Allah (v.
 10).
 Allah asks, “Do those who practice evil think that they will get the better of Us?
 Evil is their judgment!” (v.
 4).
 Even if a believer’s own parents urge one to worship anything or anyone besides Allah, he shouldn’t obey them (v.
 8).
 Ibn Kathir elucidates this: “If they are idolaters, and they try to make you follow them in their religion, then beware of them, and do not obey them in that.”
-The unbelievers tell the believers that if they forsake Islam and follow them, the unbelievers will bear the penalty for the believers’ sins, but they are, of course, lying (v.
+The unbelievers tell the believers that if they forsake Islam and follow them, the unbelievers will bear the penalty for the believers” sins, but they are, of course, lying (v.
 12).

 Then in verses 14-39 Allah then once again invokes various prophets: Noah (vv.
 14-15); Abraham (vv.
 16-27); Lot (vv.
 28-35); Shu’aib (vv.
 36-38); and Moses (v.
 39).
 Says Maududi: “The stories mentioned in this Surah also impress the same point mostly, as if to say, ‘Look at the Prophets of the past: they were made to suffer great hardships and were treated cruelly for long periods.
 Then, at last they were helped by Allah.
 Therefore, take heart: Allah’s succour will certainly come.
 But a period of trial and tribulation has to be undergone.’
 Besides teaching this lesson to the Muslims, the disbelievers also have been warned, as if to say, ‘If you are not being immediately seized by Allah, you should not form the wrong impression that you will never be seized.
 The signs of the doomed nations of the past are before you.
 Just see how they met their doom and how Allah succoured the Prophets.'”
 The warning to those who have heard and rejected Muhammad is clear.